oauthstuff/draft-oauth-par/main.md

    * Add some discussion of browser form posting an authz request and the benefits of PAR for any application
    * Added text about motivations behind PAR integrity, confidentiality and early client auth
    * Better explain one-time use recommendation of the request_uri
+   * Drop the section on special error responses for request objects

    -02